zfcampus/zf-rest/README.md

 Examples of query string arguments you may want to whitelist include "sort", "filter", etc.

-Note that if an input filter exists for query params, its keys will be merge with those from configuration
+**Starting in 1.5.0**: if a input filter exists for the `GET` HTTP method, its keys will be merged with those from configuration.

 ##### Sub-key: `controller_class` (optional)